Mawson Lakes, South Australia

 Mawson Lakes, on the site of the former sheep breeding establishment known as The Levels, is a northern residential suburb of Adelaide, Australia.
-It was created in the late 1990s and named in honour of Sir Douglas Mawson, and is located approximately 12 km north of the Adelaide CBD.
-It is also the site and name of a campus of the University of South Australia.
+It was created in the late 1990s and named in honour of Douglas Mawson, and is located approximately 12 km north of the Adelaide central business district.
+It is also the site and name of a campus of Adelaide University (formerly University of South Australia, originally established as The Levels campus of South Australian Institute of Technology).
 Similar to the large tidal lake at West Lakes, Mawson Lakes features the 7 hectare Sir Douglas Mawson Lake, a recreation lake which is the centrepiece of the residential portion of the development — and forms part of the suburb's namesake.

 History

 Pre-colonial times

 Mawson Lakes, like the whole City of Salisbury and the Adelaide Plains, lies on the traditional lands of the Kaurna people.
 The Kaurna moved camps according to the seasons, which allowed the land to regenerate in their absence.

 The Levels

-The site of the suburb is mostly on a former sheep breeding establishment founded by artist and pastoralist Edward John Pitts around 1876, known as "The Levels".
+The site of the suburb is mostly on a former sheep breeding establishment founded by artist and pastoralist Edward Pitts around 1876, known as "The Levels".